jtbrower/WinUI/src/Windows/README.md

 * Sometimes Visual Studio puts an AnyCPU platform back into the solution.
 Don't use it.

 # Current Features and What you can Learn
-* Provides a class called WpfWindow that mimics some WPF Windowing features.
+* Provides a class called ExtWindow that mimics some WPF Windowing features.
 My choice of name for this class is questionable and I plan to change it.
 * Provide double tap to maximize a Window
 * Provide a behavior that with one line of code will place a shadow around a control.
 Unlike the UWP DropShadowPanel, it can have rounded corners.
 * A behavior that Swallows double clicks so they are not triggered by buttons.
 Please see SwallowButtonDoubleTapBehavior.cs